fractal6/doc/docs/shorts/help.en.md

 ## Governance process

-The governance process of a **circle** allows you to define the scope of rights associated with roles in an organisation circle.
-There are two governance process:
+The governance process of a **circle** allows you to define the scope of rights associated with roles inside this circle.
+There are two governance processes:

 ###### Coordinated